RGBCube/site/site/dump/build-systems/no-gnulib.md

 [`per-crate basis,`](https://github.com/NixOS/nixpkgs/blob/f101cc2c243f0f3869f9a214d71b736c66b5317a/pkgs/build-support/rust/default-crate-overrides.nix)
 so a top-level Rust program that uses a crate that requires `liburing` won't actually see `liburing` when being compiled.

+And here's another great part: Since the `pkgs` view is not a 1:1 map of all the derivations (build units, but in a fancy Nix / Functional Software Deployment Model way), these generated definitions won't pollute search or interfere with users.
+It's just a plus in almost every way imagineable.[^A negative would be the sandbox creation overhead of `nix-daemon`, but that shouldn't be significant most of Rust builds from scratch, and for those that are, the already-cached crates will mitigate the losses pretty easily.]

 <blockquote>